acoustic-content-samples/sample-custom-workflows-using-webhooks/check-expire-content/README.md

 - Add a Webhook step to the Zap.
 - Choose to Catch a hook.
 Copy the URL of the Webhook.
 - In a new browser tab, go to the Webhooks UI in WCH.
-- Add a Webhook, and paste the copied URL.
+- Add a Webhook and paste the copied URL.
 - Set the filters as event type "Create" and "Update" and item type "Content" and "Assets".
 - Set the tag filter as "ExpiringContent".
 When the creator or updater of an item wants their item to be automatically expired, they need to add this tag to the item.
 - Add the Webhook